GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Add User Authentication System
+        # Project Plan: Review the Delete Config Endpoint

 ## Overview
-The goal of this project is to implement a comprehensive user authentication system that includes functionalities for user login, logout, password reset, and session management.
-This feature is crucial for ensuring secure access to the application and protecting user data.
+The task involves a comprehensive review of the existing delete configuration endpoint in our application.
+The goal is to ensure that the endpoint functions correctly, adheres to best practices, and meets all security and performance standards.
+This review will include code analysis, testing, and documentation updates.

 ## Definition of Done
 - [ ] All acceptance criteria met